Jaans/Voron-Printer-Mods/Bouncy-Mouse/README.md

 Key points to remember regarding R1:
 * PowerSupply Voltage matters 12v vs. 24v.
 * Number of LEDs matter.
-* 12v is likly a minimum for 3 LEDs.
+* 12v is likely a minimum for 3 LEDs.

 A handy resource for calculating an appropriate value for R1 can be found [here](https://ledcalculator.net/#p=12&v=1.6&c=16&n=3&o=s).
 That link is pre-configured for 3 LEDs, a 12v Power Supply and typical 3mm Polulu LED forward voltages of 1.6v-1.8v.

-If you are difficulty getting these figured out, you are welcome to enquire with me in the MakerBogans discord.
+If you are having difficulty getting these figured out, you are welcome to enquire with me (#Jaans) in the MakerBogans discord.

 Here's the BOM for the LED portion of the PCB: